Resources for Faculty

 Isupportan inclusive learning environment where diversity and individual differences are understood, respected, appreciated, and recognized as a source of strength.
 We expect that students, faculty, administrators and staffat MSUwill respect differences and demonstrate diligence in understanding how other peoples' perspectives, behaviors, and worldviews may be different from their own.

 (Adapted from theUniversity of Northern Colorado)

 You may also consider including language from MSU's Statement on Diversity or MSU's Non-Discrimination Policy.

 Statement: To acknowledge and honor the tradition of the land-grant university, Montana State University is committed to developing and sustaining a culture of inclusion, social justice and diversity.

 Vision: We believe that excellence at Montana State University is best achieved through a culture of intellectual and personal growth that is diverse and inclusive.

-Montana State University is located on the original homelands of Native peoples and acknowledging this rich history is central to our commitment to learning from the past.
+Montana State University is located on the homelands of Indigenous peoples and acknowledging this rich history is central to our commitment to learning from the past.
 We prioritize efforts that create and support diverse working, teaching, learning and research environments and opportunities for the people who make up our community.
 We create an environment that welcomes, respects and nurtures all students, staff and faculty.
 We cultivate this inclusive environment by respecting and celebrating the diverse dimensions of people’s identities, particularly as those identities intersect in complex ways.
 We will continuously promote a culture of intellectual and personal growth for all, attuned to the importance of differences in age, race, ethnicity, national origin, socioeconomic status, sex, gender expression, gender identity, sexual orientation, ability status, religion and spirituality.